- Key Points

-The question of whether to seek a re-trial should be referred to the Unit Head.
+The question of whether to seek a re-trial should be referred to the Unit Head or Head of Division.

-Any question of a second re-trial should be referred for a decision by the CCP or (Legal Director in London), through the Unit Head.
+Any question of a second re-trial should be referred for a decision by the Chief Crown Prosecutor.

 The further review of the case should be completed within 14 days of the end of the original trial, or 7 days if the defendant is in custody.

 Where the Court of Appeal allows an appeal against conviction, it may order the appellant to be re-tried.
-Section 7 of the Criminal Appeal Act 1968 provides that the court determines whether a successful appellant should be re-tried on a fresh indictment preferred by direction of the court (Archbold 7 - 112).
+Section 7 of the Criminal Appeal Act 1968 provides that the court determines whether a successful appellant should be re-tried on a fresh indictment preferred by direction of the court.

 The court should consider this option of its own motion.
 However, in cases where the court appears not to be considering ordering a re-trial and there are clear grounds for submitting that the interests of justice would be best served by a re-trial, it may be appropriate to ask the court to consider ordering a re-trial.

 - the offence for which she/he was convicted at the original trial and which was the subject of the successful appeal;

 - an offence of which she/he could have been convicted on the indictment at the original trial;

 - an alternative count that was discharged because she/he was convicted of the offence subject of the successful appeal.